Statistical physics of learning in high-dimensional chaotic systems: Transition to chaos and Hebbian driving

-where we have defined $\tilde t=\min(t,t_H)$.
+The time $\tilde t$ is defined as $\tilde t=\min(t,t_h)$ and controls the dependence of the dynamics on $t_h$.
 The equations above can be easily integrated numerically.
 In the following, we will discuss the behavior of the solution for different values of Hebbian learning coupling $k$.